yiisoft/assets/docs/assetbundles.md

 An asset bundle can depend on other asset bundles.
 When registering an asset bundle with a view, all its dependent asset bundles will be automatically registered.

-We can basically find 3 types of AssetBundles, when the asset folder is not accessible from the `'@web'` then we use the `$sourcePath` option, when we have the public directory accessible folder we use the `$basePath` option, or when we only want to use cdn we simply activate the option in our AssetBundle `public bool $cdn = true`, we can also make combinations of them, AssetManager is very flexible when it comes to managing assets.
+We can basically find 3 types of AssetBundles:

+- When the asset folder is not accessible from the `'@web'` we use the `$sourcePath` option
+- When we have the public directory accessible folder we use the `$basePath` option
+- When we only want to use CDN we set `$cdn` option of our AssetBundle to `true`.

+We can use combinations of these three types.
+AssetManager is flexible when it comes to managing assets.

 ## 1.- Public Property: